slatedocs/slate/source/includes/gcp/_instances.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instances/:id?operation=set_windows_password</code>

-Sets and retrieves a generated password to a given user on a running Windows instance
+Set and retrieve a generated password to a given user on a running Windows instance

 Required | &nbsp;
 ------ | -----------